-ECB/2008/32.
+Indeed, for statistical purposes, the reporting agents have to report data to their respective NCB in accordance with the framework of Table 1 below, which is included in Annex III to Regulation ECB/2008/32.
 In Table 1, the boxes marked with an '' are used by the reporting institutions to calculate their reserve base (see Box 9 in Chapter 7).

-In order to make a correct calculation of the reserve base to which a positive reserve ratio is applied, a detailed breakdown is required for deposits with an agreed maturity of over two years, for deposits redeemable at notice of over two years and for repo liabilities of credit institutions vis-à-vis the ('domestic' and 'other participating Member States') 'MFIs', 'credit institutions subject to reserve requirements, ECB and NCBs' and 'general government' sectors, and vis-à-vis the 'rest of the world'.
+In order to make a correct calculation of the reserve base to which a positive reserve ratio is applied, a detailed breakdown is required for deposits with an agreed maturity of over 2 years, for deposits redeemable at notice of over 2 years and for repo liabilities of credit institutions vis-à-vis the ('domestic' and 'other Member States') 'MFIs', 'credit institutions subject to reserve requirements, ECB and NCBs' and 'general government' sectors, and vis-à-vis the 'rest of the world'.